 Dog Bite Statistics

-- Each day, approximately 1,000 citizens in the United States require medical care for a dog bite or personal injury.
-This startling statistic leaves over 79% of the victims suffering from bodily harm.
+- Each day, approximately 1,000 citizens in the United States require immediate medical attention for a dog bite injury.
+This startling statistic leaves over 79% of the dog bite injury victims suffering from bodily harm.

 - Male dogs bite over 6 times as often as female dogs